-- the donor's blood group (O, A, B or AB),
+- The donor's blood group (O, A, B or AB).

-- the donor's weight and height,
+- The donor's weight and height.

-- the donor's age,
+- The donor's age.

-- how quickly the organ can be transplanted once it is obtained from the donor (including travel and operating time), and
+- How quickly the organ can be transplanted once it is obtained from the donor (including travel and operating time).

-- if your child has any antibodies that could attack the donor heart.
+- If your child has any antibodies that could attack the donor heart.

-Hearts are then matched to people on the transplant waiting list according to their wait list status.
-The sickest patients gets suitable organs first.
+Hearts are then matched to the person according to their wait list status, with the sickest patients getting suitable organs first.